 Communication is complex and when it breaks down we often feel emotional distress and overwhelm.
-Whether it's about boundary setting, identifying feelings, or resolving conflict, learning a handful of communication tools can make a huge difference.
+Whether it's about boundary setting, identifying feelings, or resolving conflict, learning a handful of communication tools in counselling can make a huge difference.

 Feel like you're caught in a hamster wheel, or maybe "Groundhog Day"?
 Let's talk about it and see if we can't uncover the root of the struggle and equip you to get off the wheel.